matthewjdenny/GERGM/README.md

 ## Testing

-So far, this package has been tested successfully on OSX 10.9.5 and Windows 7.
+So far, this package has been tested successfully on OSX, CentOS 7, Ubuntu and Windows 7.
 Please email me at <mdenny@psu.edu> if you have success on another OS or run into any problems.